PagerDuty/incident-response-docs/docs/oncall/alerting_principles.md

 ## Testing Your Alerts

 !!! info "Testing is Critical"
-    An alert you haven't testing is equivalent to not having an alert at all.
+    An alert you haven't tested is equivalent to not having an alert at all.
 You cannot be sure it will alert you when the time comes.
-Testing that your alerting actually works is critical and should not be skipped.
+Testing that your alerting actually works is critical to proper service health, and should be included in any release planning / deployment efforts.

 Make sure to test all alerts that are added.
 This is usually covered as part of [Failure Friday](https://www.pagerduty.com/blog/failure-friday-at-pagerduty/) for any new service, however you should manually test them if you need it more quickly.
 Some things to test,